cybermaggedon/gnucash-uk-vat/README.md

 > they can register for their own Developer Hub application and use its
 > credentials with your code.

+In order to get credentials you would need to go through the full process to register as a VAT MTD provider, which is not a simple process.

-You can either apply for production credentials using the HMRC developer portal (you need to register), or contact me as I can share a few credentials privately.
+You would need to apply for production credentials using the HMRC developer portal (you need to register).

 Developer hub:
 https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub

 You click 'Get production credentials' and enter details about the application.
-I call this application `gnucash-uk-vat`, you should call it something different.
 When you apply for credentials, HMRC will contact you to fill in an application.
-As I understand it, this involves going through a full acceptance test which involves testing against the sandbox.
+As I understand it, this involves going through a full acceptance test which involves testing against the sandbox (which is what I have done).

 Once you have credentials, you should put them in the `config.json` file in the `application` section placeholders.